 Tip: To install the same configuration of FindFace Multi on a different host, use the automatic deployment from the installation file.
 In this case, you won't have to answer the installation questions again.
-The exact path to the installation file is displayed right after the last question, before the installer starts active progress:
+The exact path to a JSON file with answers is displayed right after the last question, before the installer starts active progress:

 '''

-[I 2023-02-09 11:13:37,187 main:142] Your answers were saved to /tmp/findface-installer- \rightarrow p01n9sn3.json
+[I 2023-08-01 07:56:36,323 main:142] Your answers were saved to /tmp/findface-installer-t8qk_isw.json

 '''

-Be sure to remove fields \.config, exp\ip, and int\ip before installing FindFace Multi on a host with a different IP address.
+Be sure to remove fields .config, exp_ip, and int_ip before installing FindFace Multi on a host with a different IP address.

-To launch the automatic deployment from the /tmp/<findface-installer-\>. json file, execute:
+To launch the automatic deployment from the /tmp/<findface-installer->.json file, execute: